UPDATE : February 13, 2026 - 17:03

 Bradyseism:

-The speed of lift in the area of maximum deformation it returned to about 2 cm per month.
+The uplift rate in the area of maximum deformation returned to approximately 2 cm per month.

 Il lift total recorded in Rione Terra (RITE) is about 123 cm since January 2011, of which 27 cm since January 2023 and 9 cm since January 2024.